Code-Institute-Submissions/Memory-Game-64/README.md

 ## Score Display

-- Memory Game will Show the user's "YOU WON" and total moves made after matching all pairs of the game, updating in real-time as they make successful matches.
+- As a first-time user, you'll want to know that the Memory Game is designed to provide real-time feedback on your progress.
+Upon successfully matching all pairs in the game, the system will display a celebratory "YOU WON" message.
+Additionally, the total number of moves you made throughout the game will be updated and presented in real-time.
+This feature not only acknowledges your achievement but also keeps you informed about your performance, creating an engaging and rewarding experience.
+It's a way to celebrate your success while offering a transparent view of your gameplay metrics.
   <img src="assets/images/pp4.png">

 ## Testing

 ### **User Stories**
-As a first-time player, I want to easily find useful information & tips for the Memory Game website.
+As a first time player, I want to easily find useful information & tips for the Memory Game website.
 As soon as you enter the display page you can easily see instructions of the 'Memory Game' how its played, upon clicking on the start game button,this will taken you to a section filled with cards with question marks that you can click on to flip the cards.
  <img src="assets/images/pp8.png">